ordina-jworks/ordina-jworks.github.io/_posts/2017-10-26-JS-Conf-Budapest-day-1.md

     <iframe src="https://www.youtube.com/embed/5YNmMdTzfaQ" frameborder="0" allowfullscreen></iframe>
 </div>

-Sending a message in a chat application, that get’s picked up by Woodhouse and he/it then turns on his lamps at home.
+Sending a message in a chat application that gets picked up by Woodhouse and he/it then turns on his lamps at home.
-So as he walks down the street getting to his house, instead of coming home and  stumbling over things searching for the light switch in the dark, he can just send a message and the lights will be on when he gets there.
+So, as he walks down the street getting to his house, instead of coming home and stumbling over things searching for the light switch in the dark, he can just send a message and the lights will be on when he gets there.

 <p>
 <img src="/img/lamp-plugs.png" alt="Lamp plugs image" class="image left fit">
 <b>Lamp plugs</b> (they are from China, so super safe, right?).
 Maybe not, but they cost about £15 and are great for poking around.
-After poking around with them, he found out that there was a google group that had been hacking around with them and found the SSH password for it and it runs <a href="https://openwrt.org/" target="_blank">OpenWrt</a> which is a router firmware based on linux.
+After doing so, he found out that there was a Google group that had been hacking around with them and found the SSH password for it.
+It turned out it runs <a href="https://openwrt.org/" target="_blank">OpenWrt</a> which is a router firmware based on Linux.
-So being able to SSH into it and work with the linux installed on it, you can run basic scripts on it (it has limited memory so you can’t just install everything you like on it).
+So, after being able to SSH into it and work with the Linux installed on it, you can run basic scripts on it (it has limited memory so you can’t just install everything you like on it).
 But most importantly, it’s got a web server built into it, so you can hit an endpoint and make the relay turn on.
-And that’s how his relay works.
+That’s how his relay works.
 There’s an endpoint on the plug and when he goes to that endpoint, it switches it on or off depending on a parameter.
 </p>